Wholesome Middle Grade Chapter Books for Girls

 The One and Only Ivan by Katherine Applegate

-Narrated by one gorilla named Ivan, this story will immediately grab your heart — it’s sad but keep reading, it’s an amazing story – and I don’t usually like animal stories.
-Making it even more compelling, it’s a true story!
+Narrated by a gorilla named Ivan, this true story will immediately grab your heart!
 Ivan is kept in a cage in a run-down mall for 27 years without seeing another gorilla, only the stray dog, Bob, who sleeps with him, Stella the Elephant, and Ruby, a newly purchased baby elephant.
 Before she dies, Stella begs Ivan to find Ruby a home with other elephants – and Ivan agrees, but it won’t be easy.

 Rosetown by Cynthia Rylant

 This is an atmospheric, small town slice-of-life story that takes place in Rosetown, Indiana.
 A big part of 4th grader Flora’s life is her friendship with Yury and reading in the used bookstore where her mom works.
 Flora’s struggling to adjust to her parents’ separation and living in two different homes.
 No matter where she goes through, she brings her cat, Serenity.
 Flora’s life includes taking piano lessons and helping Yury with his dog training classes.
 The story ends with Flora’s parents working things out and starting their own business together.

 Forced to flee a dangerous situation in Mexico, Esperanza and her mother arrive in California and start working as migrant farm workers.
 The back-breaking work is only part of their new, challenging life.
 In this beautifully written, soulful novel, Esperanza learns to thrive no matter what her circumstances.

 The Star that Always Stays by Anna Rose Johnson (*added 8/22)